-The President, Prof. (HSG) Dr. Sascha Spoun is also highly committed to the issue of entrepreneurship as seen on the websites was as well as being stated by some of the interviewees.12 According to the interviewees, the president is also highly committed because of strategic reasons: The new name in 2007 "Leuphana" was the symbol for a new strategic alignment.
+The President, Prof. (HSG) Dr. Sascha Spoun is also highly committed to the issue of entrepreneurship as seen on the websites but also as it was stated by some of the interviewees.
+According to the interviewees, the president also is highly committed because of strategic reasons: The new name in 2007 "Leuphana" was the symbol for a new strategic alignment.
 Lüneburg started repositioning itself in the academic market as a medium-sized university by choosing a special topic, such as entrepreneurship rather than the comprehensive and complex field of business administration.
-That was the reason for further developing the issue of entrepreneurship together with humanities and social sciences as well as sustainability and thereby creating a "lighthouse".
+That was the reason for fur-